alyssavixp/alyssavixp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on programming and video game design assignments.
+- 🔭 I’m currently working on video game design and programming projects.
 - 🌱 I’m currently studying Computer Science @ Fordham University.
 - 📫 How to reach me: apena55@fordham.edu.
-- ⚡ Fun fact: I'm an expert pool player 🎱
+- ⚡ Open to freelance copywriting.